trychlos/pwix-roles/README.md

 - `Roles.ready()`

-    A (client-only) reactive data source which becomes `true` when the package is ready to be used (actually when the `alanning:roles` underlying package publication for the current user is ready).
+    A reactive data source which becomes `true` when the package is ready to be used (actually when the `alanning:roles` underlying package publication for the current user is ready).

+    Available on client only.

 - `Roles.removeAllRolesFromUser( user )`